§ 151.271 TERMS DEFINED.

 MULTIPLEX.
 An attached dwelling or a stacked dwelling containing no fewer than three and no more than eight dwelling units within a single building, each (building) of which is located on its own individual lot.
 (See also MULTIPLEX standards of § 151.130.)

-NATIVE VEGETATION (OR PLANT SPECIES).
-Plant species grown in the Chicago region, specifically this county, prior to European settlement of the region.
-(See Plants in the Chicago Region, Indiana Academy of Sciences.)
+NATIVE VEGETATION OR PLANT SPECIES.
+Tree, shrub, and other plant species living in the Chicago region and Northeastern Illinois, specifically this county, prior to European settlement of the region.
+(See Plants of the Chicago Region, Floyd Swink and Gerald Wilhelm, Indiana Academy of Sciences.)

 NATURAL.
 When used in reference to streams, channels, and linear water bodies, means those streams, channels, and linear water bodies formed by the existing surface topography of the earth prior to changes made by man.
 A modified stream, channel, or linear water body that has regained NATURAL characteristics over time as it meanders and reestablishes vegetation may be considered NATURAL.